Who can register a birth

-The mother or father can register the birth on their own and include both parents’ details if they were married when the baby was born or conceived.
+Either parent can register the birth on their own.
+They can include both parents’ details if they were married when the baby was born or conceived.

-The details of both parents can be included on the birth certificate if they do one of the following:
+The details of both parents can be included on the birth certificate if one of the following happens:

 - they sign the birth register together

 - one parent completes a statutory declaration of parentage form and the other takes the signed form to register the birth

 The mother can choose to register the birth on her own if she isn’t married to the child’s father if they’re not married.
 The father’s details won’t be included on the birth certificate.

 It might be possible to add the father’s details at a later date by completing an application for the re-registration of a child’s birth.

-Female couples can include both their names on their child’s birth certificate when registering the birth - the rules are different depending on whether or not they’re in a civil partnership.
+Female couples can include both their names on their child’s birth certificate when registering the birth.

-Either woman can register the birth on her own if all of the following are true:
+Either parent can register the birth on her own if all of the following are true:

 - the mother has a child by donor insemination or fertility treatment

-- she was in a civil partnership at the time of the treatment
+- she was married or in a civil partnership at the time of the treatment

-When a mother isn’t in a civil partnership, her partner can be seen as the child’s second parent if both women:
+When a mother isn’t married or in a civil partnership, her partner can be seen as the child’s second parent if both women:

 - are treated together in the UK by a licensed clinic